veracitylab/approv/README.md

 The project contains an imported version of the prov-dm ontology.
 The import was done using the following command:

 `curl -sH "Accept: application/rdf+xml" -L http://www.w3.org/ns/prov`

+### Language Bindings for Java

+`veracity-java-binding-api` contains an API that can be used by an agent instrumenting code to bind code executions to approv concepts.